FBI search of Mar-a-Lago: Search of Mar-a-Lago

+The FBI did not search a locked closet near the front of the estate (of which the FBI agents were aware during the search) nor a "hidden room" connected to Trump's bedroom (of which they were unaware), according to ABC News in February 2024.
+It is not clear whether any classified documents were in the rooms.

-Peter Schorsch, the publisher of FloridaPolitics.com, was the first to report on the event.
+Peter Schorsch, the publisher of Florida Politics, was the first to report on the event.
 Trump also publicly acknowledged the search.

+The next day, August 9, at Mar-a-Lago, Trump aide Molly Michael found notes that Trump had previously given her written on the back of documents with classification markings.
+She helped turn over those documents to the FBI on the same day.

+Days later, some Mar-a-Lago employees were aware that the FBI had failed to search at least one room.
+Investigators with the Smith special counsel investigation learned of this before Trump was indicted in June 2023, and they interviewed several witnesses.

 The FBI afterwards issued another subpoena for surveillance video from Mar-a-Lago for the weeks leading up to the search, suggesting Trump may still be withholding additional government documents.

+On August 26, Nauta asked a Trump employee to confirm in a group chat on Signal that de Oliveira remained loyal to Trump.
+The employee did so, and Trump called de Oliveira to say he would get him a lawyer.

+In November, a longtime Mar-a-Lago employee quit his job.
+He had helped move boxes and had heard certain conversations between de Oliveira and Nauta that were mentioned in the indictment.

+Judge Beryl Howell noted, "More classified-marked documents still were uncovered in November 2022 in a leased storage unit, in December 2022 in the Office at Mar-a-Lago, and apparently sometime thereafter in the former president’s own bedroom at Mar-a-Lago".
+The documents were found by Trump's attorneys, who provided them to the FBI in January 2023.

 Search of other Trump properties

 On December 7, 2022, it was reported that additional documents with classified markings had recently been found at another Trump location in West Palm Beach, following a search of multiple locations, by a team hired through Trump's legal representatives.
 The documents were handed over to the FBI.
-Following this disclosure, the DOJ said Trump hadn't complied with the subpoena issued in May, but Judge Beryl Howell decided not to hold him in contempt of court.
+Following this disclosure, the DOJ said Trump had not complied with the subpoena issued in May, but Judge Beryl Howell decided not to hold him in contempt of court.